RESEARCH

 The current project combines different chemical and biological methodologies and approaches by including peptide chemistry, structural and supramolecular characterization methods, cellular biology approaches, proteomics, and super-resolution optical microscopy.
 By combining my research expertise and those of my collaborators, it will be possible to quantify and understand the role of the 33-mer oligomers as modulators of disease.

-Our findings will open new avenues in the understanding of gluten-related disorders directed towards the design of new therapeutic targets beyond the gluten-free diet.
+Our findings will open new avenues in the understanding of gluten-related disorders directed towards the design of new prevention and therapeutic targets beyond the gluten-free diet.

 Funding: Deutsche Forschungsgemeinschaft (DFG)